Lake Annecy

 Lake Annecy (Lac d'Annecy, [lak dansi]) is a perialpine lake in Haute-Savoie in France.
 It is named after the city of Annecy, which marks the start of the Thiou, Lake Annecy's outflow river.

-It is the third-largest lake in France, after the Lac du Bourget and Lac de Grand-Lieu, if the French part of Lake Geneva, which is shared between Switzerland and France, is excluded.
-It is known as "Europe's cleanest lake" because of strict environmental regulations introduced in the 1960s.
+The lake is at 1465 ft feet above sea level.
+At approximately 9 by 2 mi, it is the third-largest lake in France, after the Lac du Bourget and Lac de Grand-Lieu, if the French part of Lake Geneva, which is shared between Switzerland and France, is excluded.
 It is a popular tourist destination known for its swimming and water sports.

 The lake was formed about 18,000 years ago, at the time the large alpine glaciers melted.
-It is fed by many small rivers from the surrounding mountains (Ire, Eau morte, Laudon, Bornette and Biolon) and a powerful underwater source, the Boubioz, at a 82-metre depth (269 ft).
+It is fed by many small rivers from the surrounding mountains (Ire, Eau morte, Laudon, Bornette and Biolon) and a powerful underwater source, the Boubioz, at an 82-metre depth (269 ft).